grabowskip1/PremierLeagueSimulator/README.md

-pandas (for handling the data) numpy (for statistical calculations) tkinter (for creating the graphical user interface) beautifulsoup4 (for web scraping if necessary)
+pandas (for handling the data) numpy (for statistical calculations) tkinter (for creating the graphical user interface)

 # Install them using pip:
-pip install requests pandas numpy tk beautifulsoup4
+pip install requests pandas numpy tk

 # How It Works
 Data Collection: